Legal Operations might work behind the scenes of the General Counsel … but ops wears the pants on tech purchase decisions.

 And we’ve got an insider’s look at how capture their attention and win them over.

-If you sell services or technologies to the legal department, you’ll want to catch this: We’re partnering with author and sales speaker Jill Konrath to interview the Director of Legal Operations, Dana Huppert, at Synchronoss Technologies to dig into the pains and purchases of this role.
+If you sell services or technologies to the legal department, listen up: Sales speaker Jill Konrath is interviewing Director of Legal Operations, Dana Huppert, at Synchronoss Technologies to dig into the pains and purchases of this role.

 This buyer persona may not get a lot of attention, but they control the budget at most in-house corporate legal departments.

-- What are the mandates and pain points of this role?
+- What are the mandates and pain points of legal ops?